AndreasSchaetti/RepData_PeerAssessment1/PA1_template.md

 ##  $ interval: int  0 5 10 15 20 25 30 35 40 45 ...
 ```

+No preprocessing is necessary.
+The columns of the data already have sensible names.
+There are NAs in the data but we'll take care of them later.

 ## What is mean total number of steps taken per day?

 Group first by date, then summarize by counting the number of steps for each group: